Boddingtons Brewery: Advertising

 The Boddingtons two bees logo was introduced in 1900.
 The bees are a symbol of Manchester, from a time when it was a "hive of industry", but the two bees also represent a pun on the company name of Boddingtons Breweries.

 Boddingtons largely eschewed above the line advertising until 1987, when it was first advertised on Granada television in the North West of England.
 The tagline from 1987 until 1991 was "If you don't get Boddies, you'll just get bitter".
 Under Whitbread's custodianship the comedian Frankie Howerd fronted the campaign in a series of six television advertisements which mainly aired in the North West in 1990–1991.
-Lowe Howard-Spink was the advertising agency responsible for the Howerd advertisements.

 From July 1991 until 1999, a series of Boddingtons advertisements created by the Bartle Bogle Hegarty (BBH) agency used "The Cream of Manchester" tagline.
 The campaign, credited with revitalising the image of Manchester, was arguably third behind Manchester United and Coronation Street in raising the city's profile.
 Originally a set of print advertisements, the campaign was extended to television in 1992.
 The television advertisements featured beautiful women with unlikely Mancunian accents and "achieved the seemingly impossible task of making bitter glamorous".
 The most famous television advertisement featured a glamorous couple on-board gondolas on Manchester's River Irwell, in a parody of a well-known "just one Cornetto" ice cream advertisement.
 According to the Manchester Evening News, "it told the world something about the reinvention of the murky old city, that its once-filthy waterway could almost pass for Venice."